11 Tips to Stay Healthy During the Holidays

 Here are some tips to help you avoid stressful situations and stay ahead of the game this year:

-• Remember, just because you’re hosting a party doesn’t mean you have to cook everything!
-As long as you give at least 2 weeks notice, it’s perfectly fine to do a holiday potluck-style meal.
+- Remember, just because you’re hosting a party doesn’t mean you have to cook everything!
+As long as you give at least some notice, it’s perfectly fine to do a holiday potluck-style meal.

 #6: Wash Your Hands Often